MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ![Changed viewer settings](images/tutorials/basicmechanics/ChangedViewerSettings.png "Changed viewer settings")

 ### Selection of Images
 Next, we like to add the option to browse through the folders and select the image, we like to create CSOs from.
-This functionality is already present in the internal network in the module `LocalImage`.
+This functionality is already given in the internal network in the module `LocalImage`.
 We can copy this functionality from `LocalImage` and add this option to the panel above both viewers.
-But, how should we know which field name we reference to?
-To find this out, open the network file of your macro module again.
+But, how should we know, which field name we reference to?
+To find this out, open the internal network of your macro module.
 Now you are able to open the panel of the module `LocalImage`.
 Right-click {{< mousebutton "right" >}} the desired field: In this case, right-click the label *Name:*.
-Select *Copy Name* to copy the internal name of this field.
+Select *Copy Name*, to copy the internal name of this field.

 ![Copy the field name](images/tutorials/basicmechanics/GUI_Exp_09.png "Copy the field name")